RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Channel-Stuff/Modifying a Channel.md

 Modifying a Channel {#modifyingchannel}
 ============
-- Execute the `DiscordCoreAPI::Channels::modifyChannelAsync()` function, while passing to it a completed data structure `DiscordCoreAPI::ModifyChannelData`, with a return value of `auto` or `DiscordCoreAPI::Channel`.
+- Execute the `Channels::modifyChannelAsync()` function, while passing to it a completed data structure `ModifyChannelData`, with a return value of `auto` or `Channel`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp